PeaceofGoddev/LITA_CAPSTONE_PROJECT/README.md

   For Documentation of the project progress

   ## Data Cleaning and Preparation
-  -Data was downloaded from LMS
+  - Data was downloaded from LMS
   - Removing all the duplicated records